ucodery/gloss/README.md

-# Gloss
+# gloss-collection
 Gloss (short for glossary) is a different kind of dictionary.
-All values also automatically become keys and so can be looked up in the gloss to find its corresponding 'key'.
+All values also automatically become keys and so can be looked up in the Gloss to find its corresponding 'key'.
 This makes it easy to lookup and maintain one-to-one relationships such as a label to a certain magnitude.